Compactness and rigidity of self-shrinking surfaces: Smooth Convergence

 \subsection{Smooth Convergence}

-Using Allard's regularity and the fact that $\Sigma$ is smooth (proposition \ref{smlim}), we can improve the regularity of the convergence (which is only a weak convergence of varifold a priori).
+Using Allard's regularity and the fact that $\Sigma$ is smooth (Proposition \ref{smlim}), we can improve the regularity of the convergence (which, a priori, is only a weak convergence of varifolds).
 Also, a simple argument based on the maximum principle can lead to the fact that $\Sigma$ is non-trivial.

 \begin{prop} The convergence $\Sigma_i\to\Sigma$ is in the locally smooth sense, and $\Sigma$ is a non-trivial self-shrinker. \end{prop}

 To prove the non-triviality of $\Sigma,$ we observe the following simple fact of self-shrinkers. \begin{lemma} Any $n$-dimensional complete embedded self-shrinker $M$ in $\bb R^N$ intersects the closed ball $\ovl{B_{\sqrt{2n}}}$ with radius $\sqrt{2n}.$ \end{lemma} \begin{proof} We will write $\n$ and $\D$ to be the Levi-Civita connection and the Laplacian operator on $M.$ First we prove the following simple relation.
 That is,